Halloween Rhyming Words for Preschoolers

 This activity is very easy to prepare.
 You just have to print each page using white cardstock.
 If you want to use them multiple times, place them on a sheet protector or laminate them, and have the children use dry-erase markers.

-Give each child one or both sheet(s) of rhyming words and a pencil, crayon, or marker if you don’t want to reuse it or the children are going to take the sheet home, or a dry-erase marker if you protected them and wish to reuse them.
+Give each child one or both sheet(s) of rhyming words and a pencil, crayon, or marker if you don’t want to reuse it or if the children are going to take the sheet home, or a dry-erase marker if you protected them and wish to reuse them.

 When to Use These Rhyming Words